 The Wisconsin National Primate Research Center (WNPRC) is part of the National Primate Research Centers program funded by the National Institutes of Health since 1961.

-The WNPRC’s mission is to increase our understanding of basic primate biology and to improve human health and quality of life through research.
+The WNPRC’s mission is to increase our understanding of basic primate biology and to improve human and animal health and quality of life through research.

 To accomplish this, WNPRC scientists and staff: